Boston

 Isabella Stewart Gardner Museum - A visit to the Gardner Museum is to step inside Mrs. Gardners's home, a Venetian-style palazzo filled with art works.
 The ground-floor courtyard with fountains and tropical plants is especially welcome in winter.
 Upstairs, there are tapestries of lords and ladies, French stained glass windows, an exquisite Christ Child in the Temple by Giotto, and Self-Portrait by Rembrandt.

-It's a unique museum environment, but the Gardener isn't a comfortable museum for small children, and even with older kids you'll want to find out in advance what to see, as none of the artworks are labeled.
+It's a unique museum environment, but the Gardener isn't a comfortable museum for small children, and even with older kids find out in advance what to see.

 Fenway Park - Everyone in the family will enjoy a baseball game at Fenway Park, an old-fashioned stadium and home of the Red Sox.
 Babe Ruth pitched winning games for the Red Sox at Fenway Park, but between 1816 and 2004, the Red Sox didn't win a World Series.
-The stadium has many quirky features, including a high green wall (with a manual scoreboard) that often obstructs home runs.
-Kids can wear their own Red Sox shirts to get into the spirit of the game.
+The stadium has many quirky features, including a high green wall that often obstructs home runs.